PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

 The script [`cime_tests_CondiDiag.sh`](scripts/cime_tests/cime_tests_CondiDiag.sh) clones `master` and the feature branch, then do the tests described above.

-## 2.3 Test results with the stealth feature turned off
+## 2.3 Test results with the feature turned off

 Commands for checking the results of comparison with baseline: